 - Fastigiata

 You can pick hydrangeas, boxwoods, shrubs, and euonymus to fill in as the shorter, softer grass.
-Hydrangeas grow quickly and so can fill the lands quickly and also adorns beautiful flowers.
+Hydrangeas grow quickly and so can fill the lands quickly and also adorn beautiful flowers.
 Also, these plants are easy to maintain and look lovely.

-These trees or shrub hedgings can allow you private grounds around a pool with not much of maintenance.
+These trees or shrub hedgings can allow you private grounds around a pool with not much maintenance.

 Plants you should never plant around your poolside

 There are many prominent trees and plants that have vigorous roots.
-They can grow quickly and strong around the pool walls and can reach other pool utilities and in severe cases, the water.
+They can grow quickly and strongly around the pool walls and can reach other pool utilities and in severe cases, the water.
 The following are the plants or trees you should avoid:

 - Willow

-- Poplar
+- Popular

 - Maples